CS-3311-JDE-3346/vocoder-webapp/README.md

 ### New Features
 - Additions to the education page and vocoder input.

+### Known Issues
+- Application might not run if libraries not properly installed.
+Caused some issues for team members.

 ## Version 0.3.0
 ### New Features
 - Users can now export learning content as PDF.